jcornaz/autorel/README.md

             Only prints what would be done if the this flag wasn't specified.
 Without actually doing anything

+        --force
+            Force to proceed with the release, even if no previous version was found in the tags

     -h, --help
             Prints help information

+        --stable
+            Ensure to release a stable version number (>= 1.0.0)

     -V, --version
             Prints version information